nilsteampassnet/teampass_doc/docs/api/api-write.md

 <url to teampass>/api/index.php/delete/item/<item_id1>;<item_id2>?apikey=<valid api key>
 ```

-The separator symbol is the semi-column ` ; `.
+The separator symbol is the semicolon ` ; `.

-The answer would be `OK` if succeeded or the error if failed.
+The response body will contain `OK` if the request is successful.
+If the request is unsuccessful, the response body will contain an error message.

 # Add new Folder